metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 If you're willing to trade speed for privacy consider privacy conscious search engine.

-Which one is the best for privacy is subjective but you can start exploring with ex.
-[Startpage][startpage]

 [Table of Contents](#table-of-contents)

 ### Common privacy mistakes